 - Nonrefundable fee of $90, in cash, money order, cashiers check or business check with business information on the face of the check.

 - A contact name and number the officer is to call with the date and time for the eviction.

 - A correct address is required (your document will not be accepted otherwise), to include correct numerical, apartment number or suite.
 The plaintiff or his/her agent may be required to provide additional information before acceptance.

-The Civil Section specialist will provide the customer with a receipt for payment of the fee.
-The specialist will prepare the appropriate paper work and place the Writ of Possession in the appropriate Civil Section deputy’s box for service.
+The Civil Specialist will provide the customer with a receipt for payment of the fee.
+The specialist will prepare the appropriate paper work and place the Writ of Possession in the appropriate Civil Unit deputy’s box for service.
 Please do not ask the specialist when the deputy will complete your eviction because the specialist does not know this information.

 The assigned deputy will usually post the eviction on the premises the following day or shortly thereafter and will schedule the eviction with the plaintiff or plaintiff’s agent as soon as possible, taking into consideration statute limitations and workload.
 On the scheduled day and time of eviction, the plaintiff or the plaintiff’s agent will meet the assigned deputy at the premises and the deputy will turn possession of the premises over to this person.
 The only responsibility the deputy has is to remove persons from the premises and maintain the peace.
 If the deputy is required to stand by, there may be additional fees required at a specific rate per hour or any part thereof after.

 Upon delivering possession of the premises to the plaintiff or his/her agent, the officer will provide the plaintiff or his/her agent a stamped copy of the Writ of Possession with the date, time and the deputy’s initials.
 The original Writ of Possession will be returned to the court with a sheriff’s office return.